The Wallenberg Family: From Swedish Banking to Global Industrial Dominance

 First Generation

 The family’s significant contribution to the Swedish industrial and finance sector started with the formation of Stockholms Enskilda Bank (now SEB, the second largest bank in the Nordics) in 1856, and its founder André Oscar Wallenberg (1816-1886).
-This bank played a crucial role in transforming the Swedish banking sector, and Investor AB still retains a 21% stake of it.
+This bank played a crucial role in transforming the Swedish banking sector, and Investor AB still retains a 21% stake in it.

 The establishment of SEB was not merely a capitalist endeavor; it held political significance as well.
 As André Oscar was determined that the banks had the responsibility of pooling smaller underutilized savings, its formation was based on a Scottish model, using savings capital for funding and investing in companies.
 This put the money in circulation and increased the overall enterprise in Sweden.
 Before the founding of SEB, there were no local private banks in Stockholm and if you wanted to borrow money, you had to go to the central bank to do so.
 This was much contrary to the belief of André Oscar that “the bank office should be as close at hand as the bakery.”